 Dr Pulanic is a specialist of Internal Medicine and Subspecialist in Hematology in the department of Internal Medicine, University Hospital Center Zagreb and Medical School University of Zagreb, Croatia.

-The development of an epidemiological platform on cGvHD within EUROGRAFT is a novel approach tounderstanding the disease incidence and associated comorbidities.
-Results of the analysis will enablea deeper understanding of the incidence of the disease and enable additional data to be included in current European wide databases for use in future clinical trials.
+The development of an epidemiological platform on cGvHD within EUROGRAFT was a novel approach to understanding the disease incidence and associated comorbidities.

-Report on incidence of cGvHD across transplant centres in Europe Training School, “Epidemiology and epigenetics of cGvHD”.
-Six STSM’s across the Working Group.
+The epidemiology working group reported on incidence of cGvHD across transplant centres in Europe Training School, “Epidemiology and epigenetics of cGvHD”.

 Other working groups